viswanathtg/hyperledger-setup/README.md

 Step by step guide to setup hyperledger fabric first-network in ubuntu 16.04

 # Scope
-Install & configure pre-requisites, softwares and deploy the sample fabric-network/first-network in the environment and test the setup using the cli.
+Install & configure pre-requisites, software and deploy the sample fabric-network/first-network in the environment and test the setup using the CLI.

-## Important point before starting the installation
+### Important points before starting the installation

 1. Docker installation and configuration can be skipped if you have docker installed.
 2. User permissions and user accounts are not covered.
+Do not use root user!
-3. Folder and file permissions are not covered.
+3. Do not change folder and file permissions unless otherwise specified
 4. Ubuntu installation is not covered.

 ## Starting with pre-requisites.